shadykdc/Probabilistic_Inference/README.md

 * **SpanningTreeAlgorithm:** finds the maximally weighted spanning tree using the dependency list.

-## Coursework Part 3: The Minimum Description Length Metric
+## Part 3: The Minimum Description Length Metric
 Find the minimum description length (MDL) measure of a Bayesian network and an associated data set.

 ### Functions: